p1ndsvin/uncertainty-wizard/README.md

 your IDE will be able to provide you with a good amount of docs out of the box.

-You may also want to check out the technical tool paper [(preprint)](https://arxiv.org/abs/2101.00982), describing uncertainty wizard functionality and api as of version `v0.1.0`.
+You may also want to check out the technical tool paper [(preprint)](https://arxiv.org/abs/2101.00982), describing uncertainty wizard functionality and API as of version `v0.1.0`.

 #### Examples
 A set of small and easy examples, perfect to get started can be found in the